List of LSU Tigers men's basketball head coaches

 Dale Brown, the winningest head coach in Tigers men's basketball history.

 The following is a list of LSU Tigers men's basketball head coaches.
 There have been 23 head coaches of the Tigers in their 115-season history.

-LSU's current head coach is Matt McMahon.
-He was hired as the Tigers' head coach in March 2022, replacing Will Wade, who was fired before the 2022 NCAA tournament.
+LSU's current head coach is Will Wade.
+He was hired as the Tigers' head coach in March 2026, replacing Matt McMahon (basketball), who was fired before the 2025 NCAA tournament.